A List of Foods High in Melatonin

 How to boost your melatonin intake through food?Pin

-Thus, a glass of wine before bed could help you sleep at night and promote weight loss!
+Thus, a glass of wine before bed could help you sleep at night.

 Surprisingly, coffee is pretty rich in melatonin as well.
 Coffee beans are among the best melatonin-containing foods.
 For instance, roasted arabica coffee beans contain up to 960 mcg of melatonin per 100g.
 A cup of coffee contains up to 40 mcg of melatonin.